WGH-/SpectatorUI/README_SpectatorUI_EN.txt

     ; `s - with player nickname
     PickupNotificationPattern=`o picked up by `s

-    ; same with flags
-    RedFlagNotificationPattern=`s took the red flag.
-    BlueFlagNotificationPattern=`s took the blue flag.

     ; if you wish, you can customize pickup names like this ; full list of pickup classes included in stock game ; is listed in the appendix